 Test flexible schools still require some standardized test scores but provide an alternative to submitting SAT or ACT scores.
-Students choose which scores to provide (SAT/ACT, AP exam, SAT Subject test) and also have the ability to submit additional materials that reflect their academic potential.
+Students choose which scores to provide (SAT/ACT, AP exam, etc.) and also have the ability to submit additional materials that reflect their academic potential.
 These may include descriptions of an independent research project or summer internship experience, an exemplary academic paper, or a portfolio of artwork.

-Test blind schools does not want any students to send test scores.
+Test blind schools do not want any students to send test scores.
 Test scores will be rejected and not reviewed at all in the admission decision.